javaee/jms-spec/pages/JMSListener2.md

 </td></tr></table>

 <table> <tr style="background-color:#f8f8f8;"> <td style="text-align:left;">
-<b>Issue I5:</b> It would be desirable to avoid the need to implement  <tt>javax.jms.JMSMessageDrivenBean</tt> since this is needed purely to satisfy EJB 3.2.   [https://java.net/jira/browse/EJB_SPEC-115 EJB_SPEC-115]  and  [https://java.net/jira/browse/EJB_SPEC-126 EJB_SPEC-126] propose removal of this requirement from the next version of EJB.
+<b>Issue I5:</b> It would be desirable to avoid the need to implement  `javax.jms.JMSMessageDrivenBean` since this is needed purely to satisfy EJB 3.2.   [https://java.net/jira/browse/EJB_SPEC-115 EJB_SPEC-115]  and  [https://java.net/jira/browse/EJB_SPEC-126 EJB_SPEC-126] propose removal of this requirement from the next version of EJB.
 </td></tr></table>

 <table> <tr style="background-color:#f8f8f8;"> <td style="text-align:left;">
-<b>Issue I6:</b> The reason why these annotations cannot be applied to the <tt>onMessage</tt> method of a <tt>MessageListener</tt> is that <tt>MessageListener</tt> is not a no-method interface, which means the resource adapter cannot access the methods of the MDB implementation class.
+<b>Issue I6:</b> The reason why these annotations cannot be applied to the `onMessage` method of a `MessageListener` is that `MessageListener` is not a no-method interface, which means the resource adapter cannot access the methods of the MDB implementation class.
 It may be possible to change the EJB specification to allow this restriction to be removed.
 </td></tr></table>

 ## Specifying what messages will be received